Acuña singles home winning run, Braves beat Reds 5-4 in 10

 Luke Jackson (6-2), who lost the closer’s job to Greene after the trade, earned the win after striking out the side in the 10th.

 Jared Hughes (3-4) walked Adam Duvall and Ender Inciarte before Johan Camargo’s sacrifice bunt advanced the runners.
-After Stephenson struck out pinch-hitter Charlie Culberson, Acuña singled down the third base line to win it.
+After Stephenson struck out pinch-hitter Charlie Culberson, Acuña singled down the third base line to win it .

+“We came to compete, they came to compete,” Acuña said.
+“Somebody has to win.
+Somebody has to lose, and we came out with the victory.”

+It marked the 18th time Atlanta has won in its last at-bat this season.

 Ozzie Albies scored on a wild pitch in the third inning for a 1-0 lead and tripled and scored on Freddie Freeman’s single in the fifth to make it 2-0.